bird hide

-A ‘fugleskjul’ (bird observation hide) in Langeland Island for the Danish Ornithological Society.
+‘fugleskjul’ (bird observation hide) in langeland island for the danish ornithological society

 The project was managed by Henrik Innovation and in collaboration with, Biotope, and Søren Jensen Engineering Consultancy.
 It is funded by Realdania, the Birdlife Protection Foundation and the Aage V. Jensen Foundation.
 This is the first bird hide of hopefully many similar hides realised by the team, at other locations in Denmark or other countries.